Abstract

 The accumulated reward Rn represents the sum of the rewards earned by the mass point U for all the steps from start to end.

-where γ is the discount factor used to constrain the mass point U to take the long route.
+where is the discount factor used to constrain the mass point U to take the long route.

 To find a path that maximizes the accumulated reward over multiple learning sessions, the TD3 algorithm is used.

-Defining an Actor network whose network topology is shown in Figure 5, the input is the state S t of the mass point U. The hidden layers 1 and 2 take 128 neurons, respectively, and the activation function adopts the Relu function.
+Defining an Actor network whose network topology is shown in Figure 5, the input is the state of the mass point U. The hidden layers 1 and 2 take 128 neurons, respectively, and the activation function adopts the Relu function.
 The output is the next actor.

 Define the data pool for storing the planning trajectories of the mass point U. Define the synthesis module for synthesizing the Critic1 and Critic2 ratings to obtain the final action rating.

-Then, the TD error δ t is calculated as:
+Then, the TD error is calculated as:

 Finally, the Critic network is trained using a gradient descent method: